anzararshad/bigquery-mcp-insert-demo/README.md

 # 🧪 BigQuery Data Writer MCP

-This project allows you to use **Claude** to generate sample data and automatically write it to **Google BigQuery** using the **Model Context Protocol (MCP)** server.
+This project utilizes the [Model Context Protocol Python SDK](https://github.com/modelcontextprotocol/python-sdk), which allows us to create an MCP (Model Context Protocol) server on our end.
+Using this setup, we can enable Claude to generate sample data and automatically insert it into Google BigQuery tables.

-It's a handy way to prototype, test, or bootstrap your pipelines with realistic datasets.
+The MCP server facilitates interactions between Claude and BigQuery, enabling seamless data insertion and table creation for rapid prototyping and testing.

 ---